 One of the most picturesque settlements in New Zealand; it still has many of the old buildings from gold rush days.
-Today, the main street is lined with boutiques and cafes, too.Continue to 9 of 11 below.
+Today, the main street is lined with boutiques and cafes, too.

 Play Golf at Millbrook

 The 27-hole course at the Millbrook Resort near Queenstown is one of the most picturesque golf courses in the world.
-This award-winning, "Best Golf Resort in Australasia" is set against the backdrop of the Remarkables Mountain Range.
-The adjoining five-start resort makes staying and playing here a memorable experience.Continue to 10 of 11 below.
+This award-winning golf resort is set against the backdrop of the Remarkables Mountain Range.
+The adjoining five-star resort which has a full range of amenities and local tour options makes staying and playing here a memorable experience.

 The area around Queenstown has some outstanding walking, hiking, and tramping trails.
 "Tramping" in New Zealand is the equivalent of backpacking.
-Although some trails can last for several days, there are many that can be completed in a half or full day.
+Although some trails can last for several days, there are many that can be completed in a half or full-day.

-The best months for hiking the trails are from October to April.Continue to 11 of 11 below.
+The best months for hiking the trails are from October to April.

 Catch the Views From the Skyline Gondola and Luge

-For some of the most spectacular views of Queenstown, the Lake Wakatipu area, and the Southern Alps, take the Skyline gondola ride up the side of the mountain to Bob's Peak.
+For some of the most spectacular views of Queenstown, the Lake Wakatipu area, and the Southern Alps take the Skyline gondola ride up the side of the mountain to Bob's Peak.